An Honest BrainPOP Review & Why We Love It

 Really hard, we have been homeschooling for over 4 years now and it still amazes me that we still come across new and awesome resources.

 BrainPOP is an excellent example of this.
 We recently discovered it when looking for ways to watch engaging videos that have graded quizzes for middle schoolers.

-Carry on reading for our honest review of BrainPOP for homeschooling K-8, and an exclusive 20% off code!
+Carry on reading for our honest BrainPOP review for homeschooling K-8, and an exclusive 20% off code!